joycechoi19/receiptAnalyzerApp/README.md

 This Android application was built for Duke's CS290.3 Mobile Software Development course.
 The website for this project is available [HERE](https://joycechoi19.github.io/receiptAnalyzerWebsite/).

 Our app aims to do 2 things:
-1) Make your paper receipt electronic by simply taking a photo and storing all of them in a easy to navigate UI
+1. Make your paper receipts electronic by simply taking a photo and storing all of them in a easy to navigate UI
-2) Use image-to-text conversion to make receipts searchable by store name, purchase date, or amount spent
+2. Use image-to-text conversion to make receipts searchable by store name, purchase date, or amount spent

 ## Progress
 ### Work that has been done (Alpha):